Acrylamide and Cancer Risk

 US Food and Drug Administration.
 Acrylamide: Information on Diet, Food Storage, and Food Preparation.
 2013.
 Accessed at www.fda.gov/Food/FoodborneIllnessContaminants/ChemicalContaminants/ucm151000.htm on June 8, 2015.

 US Food and Drug Administration.
-Draft Guidance for Industry: Acrylamide in Foods.
-2013.
-Accessed at www.fda.gov/Food/GuidanceRegulation/GuidanceDocumentsRegulatoryInformation/ucm374524.htm on June 8, 2015.
+Guidance for Industry: Acrylamide in Foods.
+2016.
+Accessed at www.fda.gov/downloads/Food/GuidanceRegulation/GuidanceDocumentsRegulatoryInformation/ChemicalContaminantsMetalsNaturalToxinsPesticides/UCM374534.pdf on March 10, 2016.

 US National Cancer Institute.
 Acrylamide in Food and Cancer Risk.
 2008.
 Accessed at www.cancer.gov/about-cancer/causes-prevention/risk/diet/acrylamide-fact-sheet on June 9, 2015.